Safety Management System

 SMS revisions and follow-up

-Once a change is confirmed as relevant, the work moves into the documents: procedures, checklists, forms, inductions, drills, and review records.
+Once a change is confirmed as relevant, the work moves into the records crews and managers rely on: procedures, checklists, forms, inductions, drills, revision notes, and follow-up actions.

 Reviewing a safety management system.